robotics-and-innovation-club/WRO2022-Future-Engineer/README.md

 - ```src``` contain all of source code of our vehicle.
 (Python source code)

 ## Introduction
+How can we make the car go straight, We use computer vision to detect side environment.
+Then wew can approximate how far is teh car from the enviroment.

 ### How to use
 1. Prepare all electronic parts and machanic parts